Soldier Wilson: Career

-Wilson began his footballing career in Scotland with Raith Rovers.
-He left the Army to play professional football with Scottish Football League Division One side Dundee and later had a spell with Edinburgh club Heart of Midlothian.
-At the start of the 1905–06 season, Wilson moved to England to join Football League Second Division side Hull City.
-After scoring three goals in ten league matches, he was signed by Leeds City for a transfer fee of £150.
-During his first season at Leeds Wilson made 15 league appearances and scored 13 goals, making him the club's top scorer in the 1905–06 campaign.
+At the start of the 1905–06 season, Wilson moved to England to join Football League Second Division side Hull City, for a fee of around £100.
+After scoring three goals in ten league matches, he was signed by Leeds City for a transfer fee of £150 in December 1905.
+During his first season at Leeds, Wilson made 15 league appearances and scored 13 goals, making him the club's top scorer in the 1905–06 campaign despite missing a large part of the season due to ankle and knee injuries.
+At the start of the 1906 season, Wilson went 5 games without a goal, provoking some criticism from fans who questioned the quality of the ambitious new Leeds club's transfer policy.